DavidHoenisch/flicker/README.md

 logs don't sit in the buffer indefinitely.

 ### 🚀 Concurrent Processing
-- One independent async task per log file
+- One independent async task per log source (file or container)
-- No shared state between files
+- No shared state between sources
-- Each file can have different polling rates and destinations
+- Each source can have different polling rates and destinations

 ### 🔄 File Rotation & Truncation Handling
 - Detects file rotation via inode changes (Unix/Linux)